EB1A Visa for Consultants: Turning Your Professional Excellence into Permanent Residency

 Many consultants struggle with:

-• Translating client work into qualifying evidence - Showing how proprietary projects meet the regulatory criteria requires creative documentation strategies
+• Translating client work into qualifying evidence - Showing how proprietary projects meet the regulatory criteria requires creative documentation strategies.
+Organizing your evidence for maximum impact can make your application more persuasive and effective.

 • Proving “major significance” - Connecting your consulting innovations to broader industry impact rather than just client success